MA, LPCC, CEDS, CSP, President of iaedp

 I received an MA in Counseling from the University of New Mexico in 1992, and worked as a Mental Health Therapist in a hospital setting for 2 years while developing my private practice.
 In 1993 I devoted myself full time to that practice, treating older children, adolescents, and adults as individuals, and in family and group sessions.
 Throughout my career I have worked with both males and females of all ages.

-In 1993, I became a Certified Eating Disorders Specialist through the International Association of Eating Disorders Professionals (IAEDP), and I have served on the Board of Directors of that organization since 2004.
-Currently, I am also on the Senior Advisory Board for IAEDP.
-In addition, I provide training and supervision for clinicians and interns seeking professional growth and or IAEDP certification.
+In 1993, I became a Certified Eating Disorders Specialist through the International Association of Eating Disorders Professionals (iaedp), and I have served on the Board of Directors of that organization since 2004.
+I am the current President of iaedp.
+In addition, I provide training and supervision for clinicians and interns seeking professional growth and or iaedp certification.

 I have specialized in treating the full spectrum of eating disorders, including: